 - The ability to work independently with effective time management, and verbal and written communication skills

-Eligible applicants will be invited for a 20-minute telephone interview.
+Eligible applicants will be invited for a 20-minute in-person interview.
 Each application is reviewed by Rotman’s admissions committee to ensure suitability of participants.
 Admissions preference will be given to women with undergraduate degrees, graduate degrees and professional designations.

 Applicants are reviewed on a rolling admission basis.
 The application process will close once the program is full.
 If space is available and eligibility requirements are met, participants will receive a notice of admission within 10 days of receipt of their completed application and fee deposit.

 Faculty and Instructors